-Black Dog Ceramics was established in October of 2014 by Kathleen Twomey, Janet Twomey and Katie Lemieux.
+Black Dog Ceramics was established in October of 2014 by Kat Twomey, Janet Twomey and Katie Lemieux.
 Starting as a shared art space, it has grown into a fully equipped ceramic studio where the artists can explore their creativity and meet their production needs.
-In 2018 Kathleen brought BDC to the public with her line of functional leaf-printed ceramics.
+In 2018 Kat brought BDC to the public with her line of functional leaf-printed ceramics.

 Our goal is to contribute to the vibrant ceramic community in Thunder Bay by creating high quality functional wares for the home.
 We sell at a variety of local craft events and through our web store.